aghauss/SkySaver/README.md

 python 0_flight_query_executor.py --proxy_file your_proxy_list.json --query_file your_query_list.json --headers_file your_headers_list.json
 ```

-3. Run the web crawler to collect flight data (Note: This step requires appropriate configurations for IP switching):
+3. Run the converter to transform the scraped data (html,json) into csv:
 ```bash
 python 1_csv_converter.py
 ```

-3. Preprocess the collected data to prepare the training dataset:
+3. Preprocess the collected data to extract the features and prepare the training dataset:
 ```bash
 python 2_data_preprocessor.py
 ```